 Actor / Vocalist

-Ellis began working in theatre at age 10, alternating the role of James in the original cast of ''James and the Giant Peach'' by Timothy Allen McDonald, Tony winners Benj Pasek, and Justin Paul, under Tony-winning director Graciela Danielle at Goodspeed Musicals in 2010.
-The following year, he played Marty in Michael Kooman and Chris Dimond's musical ''Dani Girl'' in its development under Scott Schwartz's direction at NYC’s Cherry Lane Theatre as one the first real children to play the role and played Colin in Jane Staab and Susan Kosoff's musical adaptation of ''The Secret Garden'' which debuted in Boston at Wheelock Family Theatre.
-From 2011-2012, he played Prince Alexander in "Rumpelstiltskin" by Steve Marzullo at the Workshop Theater in NYC.
-He won the 2012 IRNE Award in the "Best Performance by a Young Actor" category for his run as Prince Chulalongkorn in ''The King and I'' at North Shore Music Theatre, played John in Tony-winner Phyllis Newman’s adaptation of her late husband (Adolph Green)'s "Peter Pan" musical titled "Flying to Neverland" for American Opera Projects, and was seen in workshops of Glen Roven's adaptation of Dr. Seuss's ''The 5,000 Fingers of Dr. T.” In 2013, he became known as "the kid with the big belt" on Seth Rudetsky's Sirius XM radio show ''Seth Speaks'' and appeared in a 4-person revue for the City of New York titled ''Welcome to NYC'' with Tony winner LaChanze and nominee Robert Cuccioli.
+Ellis began working in theatre at 10, alternating the role of James in the original cast of ''James & the Giant Peach'' by Timothy Allen McDonald, Tony winners Benj Pasek, & Justin Paul, under Tony-winning director Graciela Danielle at Goodspeed Musicals in 2010.
+The following year, he played Marty in Michael Kooman & Chris Dimond's musical ''Dani Girl'' in its development under Scott Schwartz's direction at NYC’s Cherry Lane Theatre as one the first real children to play the role, subsequently playing Colin in Jane Staab and Susan Kosoff's musical adaptation of ''The Secret Garden'' which debuted in Boston at Wheelock Family Theatre.
+From 2011-2012, he played Prince Alexander in "Rumpelstiltskin" by Steve Marzullo at the Workshop Theater in NYC to critical acclaim.
+He won the 2012 IRNE Award in the "Best Performance by a Young Actor" category for his run as Prince Chulalongkorn in ''The King and I'' at North Shore Music Theatre, played John in Tony-winner Phyllis Newman’s adaptation of her late husband (Adolph Green)'s "Peter Pan" musical titled "Flying to Neverland" for American Opera Projects, and was seen in workshops of Glen Roven's adaptation of Dr. Seuss's ''The 5,000 Fingers of Dr. T.” In 2013, he became known as "the kid with the big belt" on Seth Rudetsky's Sirius XM show ''Seth Speaks'' and appeared in a 4-person revue for the City of New York titled ''Welcome to NYC'' with Tony winner LaChanze and nominee Robert Cuccioli.
 In his early years, Gage was also a boy soprano performing and recording new opera by Roven, Tony winner Stephen Schwartz, and more, providing vocals for The Metropolitan Opera's featured contemporary works, and singing roles at Boston Lyric Opera.